 The generated microwaves set up a standing wave pattern, one that remains in a constant position, in the oven where the overlapping reflected waves meet oncoming waves.
 At each of the two melted areas, the waves add constructively with one melted area formed by the wave crests from one direction adding to wave crests from the opposite direction and the next melted area is formed where wave troughs are adding together.
 In between these two areas, waves are crossing out of phase with crests and troughs, cancelling each other out.
 Since one melted area is produced by wave crests adding followed by the corresponding wave troughs adding, and we know that this only forms half of the wavelength, you have to multiply by two to get the full wavelength.

-With the standard 2.45GHz microwave, the distance between melted spots should be around 2.4 inches (6.1cm).
+With a standard 2.45GHz microwave, the distance between melted spots should be around 2.4 inches (6.1cm).
 Note that you may have multiple pairs of spots, especially if you cover the full surface of the bottom of the microwave.
 Due to the microwaves bouncing off walls and crossing paths, there may be cases where the spots aren't the correct length.
 This is why we recommend covering the entire bottom surface of the microwave.
 If you use a standard size microwave, you should have enough pairs of melted spots that reveal the proper width.
 In this experiment, we have to assume that we already know that the wavelength is uniform for any one type of wave.
 Given this uniformity, and if you have at least 3 or 4 pairs, you can deduce which melted spots pair up, since there is only one length possible.
-Also, it is probably easier to convert it to meters at this point.
-And last, we recommend breaking the frequency down to just hertz at this point as well.
-If you want to stick with miles per second, your final calculation should be in the vicinity of 186,282 miles/s.
+Based on the wave equation, your final calculation of the speed of light should be in the vicinity of 186,000 miles/s or 3x10^8 m/s.

 Microwaves, much like light waves, are a form of electromagnetic radiation.
 All electromagnetic waves travel at light speed.
 Saying that your microwave oven has a frequency of 2.45 gigahertz means that they bounce up and down 2.45 billion times every second as they travel across the oven and through the chocolate bar.